tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ When you teleport, you may bring one extra passenger along with you, wrapped in the voluminous folds of this purple silk cloak.

 **Quirk:** Emotional obsession with your extra passenger.

 ---

+#### Whirlwind Cape

+Move Action

+_Recharge 6+ after use:_ Fly in a spinning whirlwind, descending to the ground at the start of your next turn.
+If you fail the recharge roll, you lose a recovery (and your lunch!).
+If you succeed, you regain the power and can use it again before descending without the failure effect.

+**Quirk:** Impulsive daredevil.

+---